 When Karl retired, his sons, Steve and David, carried on his work in Maslowski Wildlife Productions.
 This allowed Karl more time to go hunting and fishing, which he continued into his 94th year.

 George Laycock, a member of OWAA since 1951, lives in Cincinnati.
-He is a recipient of both the Jade of Chiefs and Excellence in Craft awards.
+He is a recipient of both the Circle of Chiefs and Excellence in Craft awards.
 In slightly different form, this article will appear in Wetland Matters, the newsletter of Oxbow Inc.

 Life is good when we pursue our passions